 You can use standard publishing or managed publishing to publish an update to an existing app.

 - Standard publishing: Updates to existing apps are processed and published as soon as possible.
 By default, your app will use standard publishing.
 Certain apps may be subject to extended reviews, which may result in review times of up to seven days or longer in exceptional cases.
 Go to Update or unpublish your app to learn more about Standard publishing.

 - Managed publishing: Updates to existing apps are processed as usual.
 After they’ve been approved, you control exactly when the changes are published.
 Go to Control when app changes are published with managed publishing to learn more.

 Important: To publish updates, work with your account owner to decide which of the following permissions you need:

-- Release to production, exclude devices, and use app signing by Google Play
+- Release to production, exclude devices, and use Play App Signing

 - Release apps to testing tracks